Henryforce/AsyncTimeSequences/README.md

     // When
     let sequence = ControlledDataSequence(items: items)
-    viewModel.debounceSequence()
+    viewModel.debounceSequence(sequence)

+    // The ControlledDataSequence can send elements one by one, or up to n elements per one call of
+    // the `waitForItemsToBeSent` method
+    await sequence.iterator.waitForItemsToBeSent(items.count)
-    // If we don't wait for jobs to get scheduled, advancing the scheduler does virtually nothing... await sequence.iterator.waitForItemsToBeSent(items.count)
+    // If we don't wait for jobs to get scheduled, advancing the scheduler does virtually nothing... await scheduler.advance(by: baseDelay)
-    await scheduler.advance(by: baseDelay)

     // your code to process the view model output...